cdevents/spec/continuous-integration.md

 ### [`artifact deleted`](examples/artifact_deleted.json)

 The event represents an artifact that has been deleted from an artifact registry.
-The `artifact deleted` event is typically produced by the artifact registry, but it may also be produced by the build system.
+The `artifact deleted` event is preferably produced by the artifact registry.

 - Event Type: __`dev.cdevents.artifact.deleted.0.1.0-draft`__
 - Predicate: deleted